BenoitAdam/nullDC4Wii/README.md

 ### Special thanks

-All testers and all futur testers
+- All testers and all futur testers
+- People actually helping me on the wiibrew wiki

 ### Special no thanks